-Step 1: Attend a Field Experience Orientation and download Field Experience Handbook, consider consulting with Faculty Advisor about interests and career objectives.
+Step 1: Attend a Field Experience Orientation and download Field Experience Guidelines.
+In addition, consulting with Faculty Advisor about interests and career objectives is recommended.
 Recommendation: 1 to 2 full terms prior to planned placement; 21⁄2 terms prior if international placement.